 Another particularity of the Church of the Panagia Chalkeon is that it has now sunk below the level of the city.
 This is probably because of earth deposits laid down after the big fire of 1917.
-There is a lot of interest for the painted decoration, even considering they are not in perfect conditions.
+There is a lot of interest in the painted decoration, even considering they are not in perfect condition.

 Ancient Roman Agora